-Engaging and supporting our Aboriginal and Torres Strait Islander community has been a key focus for Melbourne Primary Care Network since our inception.
+Engaging and supporting our Aboriginal and Torres Strait Islander community has been a key focus for North Western Melbourne Primary Network and Melbourne Primary Care Network since our inception.
 Our RAP is another way we are working to create meaningful relationships, enhanced respect and promote sustainable opportunities for Aboriginal and Torres Strait Islander Australians.

 By developing a RAP, NWMPHN has committed to focus on four key areas: